 Demographic data about the area

 As of 2010, the population in Newport Beach was 85,186.
 This is an increase of 5.1% from the 2000 census, which was 70,032.
 The population consists of the following: 74,357 (87.3%) White, 616 (.7%) African-American, 223 (.3%) Native American, 5,982 (7%) Asian, 114 (0.1%) Pacific Islander, 1,401 (1.6%) from other races and 2,493 (2.9%) from two or more races.

 This town is the oldest city in Orange County, CA, being incorporated in 1906.
 Newport Beach is the coastal center of Orange County.
 Beach-goers began visiting Newport Beach when the Pacific Electric Railway made Newport Beach a stop in 1905.

 There are two piers in the area: Newport Pier and Balboa Pier.
 Balboa Pier is home to a Ferris Wheel.

-The piers are connected by the boardwalk which is 2.9-mile long concrete path.
+The piers are connected by the boardwalk which is a 2.9-mile long concrete path.
 The city is well known for being a good surfing location.
-The best surfing spot is The Wedge, offers surfing, body boarding and body surfing.
+The best surfing spot is The Wedge, offers surfing, body boarding, and body surfing.